 This track is produced as part of the ENCODE Transcriptome Project.

-RNA extracts from different
+RNA samples from

 Display Conventions and Configuration

 This track is a multi-view composite track that contains multiple data types